Thursday, May 01, 2008

 Location: Chicago, and if y'all call me a Yankee, I'll have to cyber-smack ya'!

-I'm just a mom of two, an independent wine consultant for The Traveling Vineyard®, and to keep my sanity among the Yankees (kidding)I write southern-themed poetry, short stories and memoirs.
+I'm just a mom of two, a crafter of jewelry, and to keep my sanity among the Yankees (kidding)I write southern-themed poetry, short stories and memoirs.
 I have been published on the web on sites such as USA Deep South, Southern Humorists, Muscadine Lines - A Southern Journal, Mosaic Minds and Long Story Short.
 I am also a contributor in Dew on the Kudzu and Weight-Loss Articles.com where I write dieting humor.

 And this is my blog...
 Kudzu, funny family stories, poems, family ghosts, snakes, sun-kissed southern memories all inside!
 Plus some travel reviews, recipes and more!
-And for an easier way to find my writings, check out my other blog, Magnolia Memories and Dogwood Dreams or check out Southern Gal's MySpace page!
+I also make handcrafted jewelry!
+Check out my jewelry blog - Colors of the Woods

 View my complete profile